Why are they so Important?

 CRAMPONS: Crampons do the same thing as microspikes; they provide traction.
 However, these suckers look reptilian and have looong spikes - usually 1" in length.
 The good quality crampons will have well-spaced out strong spikes and thick straps.
 This thick metal frame is designed more for steep slopes, technical ice climbs, deep snow or rocky ground.

-MICROSPIKES: Generally for backpacking or trail running on more moderate hiking trails in snow or light ice.
+MICROSPIKES: Generally for backpacking or trail running on more moderate snowy or icy trails.
 Can be very light and ideal for ultralight backpacking or thru-hiking long distance trail in winter.
 These "spikes" are typically only in the ¼" and ½" range.
 The line between microspikes and crampons continues to blur as more and more models come out with different designs - some more "wired" instead of spiked.